wp-plugins/trim-admin-menu/readme.txt

 Hide menu items in the admin interface from non-admin users.
 It's still possible for them to access the corresponding pages by entering the URL directly.

+This plug-in perfectly complements `Admin Trim Interface`, a plug-in capable of hiding other elements of the admin interface.

 == Installation ==

 Install `Trim Admin Menu` directly from the plug-in section in your Wordpress